What is Zika virus?

 The most common way is by the bite of an infected mosquito.

 Mother to baby transmission, transmission through sex, transmission through a blood transfusion, and exposure in a lab are other ways the Zika virus can be spread.

 US Virgin Islands.

-What does Zika virus really cause?
+What does the Zika virus really cause?
 Is it really harmful?

 Yes.
-Current data supports the association between Zika and pregnancy loss, microcephaly (small head), and other brain and eye problems.
+Current data support the association between Zika and pregnancy loss, microcephaly (small head), and other brain and eye problems.

 What are the symptoms of Zika virus?

 About 1 in 5 people INFECTED with the virus become ill.
 So, you may have the virus, but show NO signs or symptoms of illness.